 If a baker sells you a loaf of bread, is he being unethical?

 He’s got something you want, and you’re both happy to exchange things of value.

 Selling – or, trading value – is natural.
 Older than language.
 Belongs to being human.

 Lack of ethics only comes in when a seller sells something that the other person doesn’t need, or won’t benefit from, or when the buyer is manipulated into buying.

-But as long as you the seller want the buyer to make the best possible decision for themselves – be it buy or not buy – there’s no ethical conflict.
+But as long as you, the seller, want the buyer to make the best possible decision for themselves – be it to buy or not to buy – there’s no ethical conflict.

 In fact, when you’re happy to take a no if that’s best for the buyer, you’re in full alignment with ethics.

 Which is why I like to say that I teach ethical selling to people rich with integrity.